 A home away from home for Osaka’s lesbian community.

-Miles away from Osaka’s rambunctious Doyamacho, the city’s “gayborhood,” is an unassuming, but incredibly welcoming lesbian bar called Shippo.
+Miles away from Osaka’s rambunctious Doyamacho, the city’s “gayborhood,” is an unassuming, but incredibly welcoming LGBTQ bar called Shippo (styled SHIPPO).

 Shippo describes itself as a “mix bar” welcoming all kinds of people.
 Women, as well as men, transgender, and non-binary folks, are all welcome.
 Guests are even encouraged to come alone, though men must be accompanied by a woman to enter.
 However, it is first and foremost a bar for lesbians, and one of the few of its kind in Osaka.